JoshuaManton/sif/README.md

 - Operator overloading
 - Procedural and structural polymorphism
 - Order-independent declarations
+- `any` type (see demo below)

 ## Features Planned

 - Runtime type information
 - Tagged unions (and normal unions, haven't done that yet)
 - defer statement
+- `using` statement for namespace inclusion
 - First-class procedures
 - Runtime bounds checks
-- Other small things you'd expect like varargs, static #if, switch-statements, etc
+- Other small things you'd expect like static #if, switch statements, etc
 - Currently the code-generator outputs C code, in the future I'd like to either try to use LLVM or write a custom x64 backend

 ## Building and Running